 When the garlic and onions are nice and tender add the San Marzano tomatoes or your already prepared marinara sauce, then add the red pepper and simmer for twenty to thirty minutes.
 The red pepper heat expands as you simmer but you can always add more anytime during the simmering process.
 It is absolutely customary to sprinkle a dash of additional crushed red pepper when you serve the sauce over pasta.

-Of course don't forget the parmigiano.
-Or for a nice change and flavor that will stand up to this spicy tomato sauce, use a pecorino grated cheese.
+Of course don't forget the parmigiano or for a nice change of flavor that will stand up to this spicy tomato sauce, use a pecorino grated cheese.
 A little sharper and full bodied Italian cheese.

 If you're looking for a way to spice up your dinner or your love life, make your next romantic meal a penne with arrabbiata and a glass of wine or two!

 Italian lover not included.